 3. Which Indian food can cause miscarriage?

-A cohort study on women in India revealed that certain foods (apart from raw papaya), including pineapple, wood apple, and eggplant, were associated with an increased risk of miscarriage when consumed during pregnancy (9).
+A cohort study on women in India revealed that certain foods (apart from raw papaya), including pineapple, wood apple, and raw eggplant, were associated with an increased risk of miscarriage when consumed during pregnancy (8).

-Raw papaya, fennel and fenugreek seeds, eggplants, and sesame seeds are some Indian foods to avoid during pregnancy.
+Raw papaya, fennel and fenugreek seeds, eggplants, and raw sesame seeds are some Indian foods to avoid during pregnancy.
 Some of the ingredients in these foods may negatively impact the pregnancy or the growing baby.
 Also, some ingredients may trigger uterine contractions that could lead to miscarriage or early delivery, especially if consumed in excess amounts.
-You may also avoid Ajinomoto (monosodium glutamate), which is often used in Chinese foods and street foods since it causes issues with fetal brain development.
-Maintain a balanced diet, practice regular exercise during pregnancy for better health, and always seek your doctor’s advice to learn the safest food choices.
+You may also avoid Ajinomoto (monosodium glutamate), often used in Chinese and street foods, since it may cause issues with fetal brain development.
+Herbal teas or herbal supplements should also be avoided or at least discussed with a medical professional before including them in your diet.
+Maintain a balanced diet, exercise regularly during pregnancy for better health, and always seek a medical professional, especially a Registered Dietitian, to learn the safest food choices.

 - Lakshmi G; (2013); FOOD PREFERENCES AND TABOOS DURING ANTE-NATAL PERIOD AMONG THE TRIBAL WOMEN OF NORTH COASTAL ANDHRA PRADESH.